MrHus/rql/README.md

 Results in:
 	(#Person{:first-name "Maarten", :last-name "Hus", :age 10} #Person{:first-name "Danny", :last-name "Kieanu", :age 10}
 	 #Person{:first-name "Cornel", :last-name "Berberus", :age 10} #Person{:first-name "Ronald", :last-name "Chocolate", :age 10})

+Note that group doesn't have a persistent version because it changes the depth of the collection.
+Which I think is wrong to persist.

 # Install